jharwell/libra/docs/usage/capabilities/build-time.rst

        sequence like so::

-         make                     # Build in coverage info into project make unit-tests          # Build in coverage info into tests make precoverage-info    # Set baseline coverage info for ENTIRE project make test                # Populate coverage for executed parts of project make coverage-report     # Build ABSOLUTE coverage report for all files
+         make                     # Build in coverage info into project make all-tests           # Build in coverage info into tests make precoverage-info    # Set baseline coverage info for ENTIRE project make test                # Populate coverage for executed parts of project make coverage-report     # Build ABSOLUTE coverage report for all files